Kinvey/angular-sdk/README.md

 ## What’s next?
 You are now ready to start building your awesome apps!
 Next we recommend diving into the [User guide](http://devcenter.kinvey.com/angular-v3.0/guides/users) or [Data store guide](http://devcenter.kinvey.com/angular-v3.0/guides/datastore) to learn more about our service, or explore the [sample apps](http://devcenter.kinvey.com/angular-v3.0/samples) to go straight to working projects.

+### Version Management
+Updating the sdk version should follow [Semantic Version 2.0.0](http://semver.org/):

+* Major (x.0.0): when making incompatible API changes.
+* Minor (3.x.0): when adding functionality in a backwards-compatible manner.
+* Patch (3.0.x): when making backwards-compatible bug fixes or enhancements.

 ## License